-This Statement is submitted on behalf of Mills Oakley under section 13 of the Modern Slavery Act 2018 (Cth) (MSA) to cover our second reporting period of 1 July 2021 - 30 June 2022.
+This Statement is submitted on behalf of Mills Oakley under section 13 of the Modern Slavery Act 2018 (Cth) (MSA) to cover our fourth reporting period of 1 July 2022 - 30 June 2023.

 Modern Slavery practices are violations of human rights and serious crimes.
-In 2021, the International Labour Organisation, Walk Free and the International Organisation for Migration estimated that figures of forced labour and forced marriage have significantly increased, with the new estimate of modern slavery victims worldwide raising from 40 million to 50 million.
-The literature details that millions more men, women and children have found themselves in these conditions since the previous estimates were released in 2017.
-We are aware that the COVID-19 pandemic and armed conflicts have been a contributor to the increased vulnerability of workers around the world.
+In 2023, the Walk Free Global Slavery Index provided updated estimate of modern slavery victims worldwide - raising the global estimate from 40 million to 50 million.
+We are aware that devastating armed conflicts in 2022-2023 and continual impacts from the COVID-19 pandemic and have been a contributor to the increased vulnerability of workers around the world.
 It is clear that the scale of the challenge remains vast and that this issue requires the attention of the global community more urgently than ever.

-With the largest portion of the worlds forced labour victims and child labour victims being exploited in the Asia-Pacific region, and 86% of forced labour being imposed by the private sector, Australian markets have a close proximity to Modern Slavery practices both geographically and within the many supply chains of big businesses.
+With the largest portion of the worlds forced labour victims and child labour victims being exploited in the Asia-Pacific region, and 86% of forced labour being imposed by the private sector,2 Australian markets have a close proximity to Modern Slavery practices both geographically and within the many supply chains of big businesses.